 A doctor who has been suspended may find it difficult to remediate their shortcomings because they are excluded from their clinical job.
 Some doctors therefore undertake a period of clinical attachment, so as to keep up to date and observe current clinical practice.
 Doctors who have conditions of practice may also struggle to find work, and so undertake a clinical attachment.
 The GMC has written guidance to doctors undertaking clinical attachments who are the subject of conditions or a suspension.
 Doctors must ensure that they comply with their conditions, or the restrictions that a suspension imposes.
 Read the GMC document: GMC Guidance on Clinical Attachments

-The GMC and others organisations have also commissioned research on remediation and the ability of doctors to achieve it, which is worth reading:
+The GMC and others organisations have also commissioned research on remediation and the ability of doctors to achieve it, which is useful reading: